jpwalker/Data-Cleaning-Class-Project/CodeBook.md

-tBodyAcc.mean.X
-tBodyAcc.mean.Y
-tBodyAcc.mean.Z
-tBodyAcc.std.X
-tBodyAcc.std.Y
-tBodyAcc.std.Z
-tGravityAcc.mean.X
-tGravityAcc.mean.Y
-tGravityAcc.mean.Z
-tGravityAcc.std.X
-tGravityAcc.std.Y
-tGravityAcc.std.Z
-tBodyAccJerk.mean.X
-tBodyAccJerk.mean.Y
-tBodyAccJerk.mean.Z
-tBodyAccJerk.std.X
-tBodyAccJerk.std.Y
-tBodyAccJerk.std.Z
-tBodyGyro.mean.X
-tBodyGyro.mean.Y
-tBodyGyro.mean.Z
-tBodyGyro.std.X
-tBodyGyro.std.Y
-tBodyGyro.std.Z
-tBodyGyroJerk.mean.X
-tBodyGyroJerk.mean.Y
-tBodyGyroJerk.mean.Z
-tBodyGyroJerk.std.X
-tBodyGyroJerk.std.Y
-tBodyGyroJerk.std.Z
-tBodyAccMag.mean
-tBodyAccMag.std
-tGravityAccMag.mean
-tGravityAccMag.std
-tBodyAccJerkMag.mean
-tBodyAccJerkMag.std
-tBodyGyroMag.mean
-tBodyGyroMag.std
-tBodyGyroJerkMag.mean
-tBodyGyroJerkMag.std
-fBodyAcc.mean.X
-fBodyAcc.mean.Y
-fBodyAcc.mean.Z
-fBodyAcc.std.X
-fBodyAcc.std.Y
-fBodyAcc.std.Z
-fBodyAccJerk.mean.X
-fBodyAccJerk.mean.Y
-fBodyAccJerk.mean.Z
-fBodyAccJerk.std.X
-fBodyAccJerk.std.Y
-fBodyAccJerk.std.Z
-fBodyGyro.mean.X
-fBodyGyro.mean.Y
-fBodyGyro.mean.Z
-fBodyGyro.std.X
-fBodyGyro.std.Y
-fBodyGyro.std.Z
-fBodyAccMag.mean
-fBodyAccMag.std
-fBodyBodyAccJerkMag.mean
-fBodyBodyAccJerkMag.std
-fBodyBodyGyroMag.mean
-fBodyBodyGyroMag.std
-fBodyBodyGyroJerkMag.mean
-fBodyBodyGyroJerkMag.std
-subject.id
-activity
+# Column Header Names and Description
+## Intro
+This data set contains data taken from a smarthphone from 30 subjects where their acitivty was recorded as well as processed reading from their smartphone's accelerometer and gyroscope.
+We report the average mean and standard devitation data values for the for each subject and activity combination.
+## Data Label Name Explanation
+The time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc.XYZ and tGravityAcc.XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk.XYZ and tBodyGyroJerk.XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc.XYZ, fBodyAccJerk.XYZ, fBodyGyro.XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency (Fourier) domain signals).
+These signals were used to estimate variables of the feature vector for each pattern: '.XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+## Column Names
+The folllowing are the column names used in tidy_data_set.txt file and are also found in the header.
+1. tBodyAcc.mean.X
+2. tBodyAcc.mean.Y
+3. tBodyAcc.mean.Z
+4.tBodyAcc.std.X
+5. tBodyAcc.std.Y
+6. tBodyAcc.std.Z
+7. tGravityAcc.mean.X
+8. tGravityAcc.mean.Y
+9. tGravityAcc.mean.Z
+10. tGravityAcc.std.X
+11. tGravityAcc.std.Y
+12. tGravityAcc.std.Z
+13. tBodyAccJerk.mean.X
+14. tBodyAccJerk.mean.Y
+15. tBodyAccJerk.mean.Z
+16. tBodyAccJerk.std.X
+17. tBodyAccJerk.std.Y
+18. tBodyAccJerk.std.Z
+19. tBodyGyro.mean.X
+20. tBodyGyro.mean.Y
+21. tBodyGyro.mean.Z
+22. tBodyGyro.std.X
+23. tBodyGyro.std.Y
+24. tBodyGyro.std.Z
+25. tBodyGyroJerk.mean.X
+26. tBodyGyroJerk.mean.Y
+27. tBodyGyroJerk.mean.Z
+28. tBodyGyroJerk.std.X
+29. tBodyGyroJerk.std.Y
+30. tBodyGyroJerk.std.Z
+31. tBodyAccMag.mean
+32. tBodyAccMag.std
+33. tGravityAccMag.mean
+34. tGravityAccMag.std
+35. tBodyAccJerkMag.mean
+36. tBodyAccJerkMag.std
+37. tBodyGyroMag.mean
+38. tBodyGyroMag.std
+39. tBodyGyroJerkMag.mean
+40. tBodyGyroJerkMag.std
+41. fBodyAcc.mean.X
+42. fBodyAcc.mean.Y
+43. fBodyAcc.mean.Z
+44. fBodyAcc.std.X
+45. fBodyAcc.std.Y
+46. fBodyAcc.std.Z
+47. fBodyAccJerk.mean.X
+48. fBodyAccJerk.mean.Y
+49. fBodyAccJerk.mean.Z
+50. fBodyAccJerk.std.X
+51. fBodyAccJerk.std.Y
+52. fBodyAccJerk.std.Z
+53. fBodyGyro.mean.X
+54. fBodyGyro.mean.Y
+55. fBodyGyro.mean.Z
+56. fBodyGyro.std.X
+57. fBodyGyro.std.Y
+58. fBodyGyro.std.Z
+59. fBodyAccMag.mean
+60. fBodyAccMag.std
+61. fBodyBodyAccJerkMag.mean
+62. fBodyBodyAccJerkMag.std
+63. fBodyBodyGyroMag.mean
+64. fBodyBodyGyroMag.std
+65. fBodyBodyGyroJerkMag.mean
+66. fBodyBodyGyroJerkMag.std
+67. subject.id
+68. activity